fpaupier/sidecar-pattern_tf-serving/README.md

 popszer/model_poller:v.0.1.6 &
 ```

-While the container is running, upload some files in the bucket
+While the container is running, upload some files in the
 bucket (you could use the console or gsutil) and watch as changes scroll by
-in the app.
+in the `$SAVE_DIR`.

 ## Setting up tensorflow serving